 As a family-run company, we are not committed to shareholder value, but first and foremost to our customers and employees.
-And have been for 85 years.
+And have been for almost 90 years.
 In the third and fourth generation.
 We are proud – and humbled at the same time – that we to this date employ 600+ people.

 Glass is our passion, that is why we give our best every day.
 Expanding our portfolio of technical solutions and engineering platforms.
 As a full-line supplier, we offer our customers added value that they won’t find anywhere else.
 So, we can offer our employees perspectives.
 Not just empty words, but real actions.
 Visit us in Schönsee.
 You will see: Perfection in craftsmanship on an industrial scale, technological excellence and a down-to-earth Upper Palatinate mentality are a unique combination.

 We live family values and treat each other with respect.
 We act with consideration, sincerity and fairness and rely on a trusting relationship.